Cambricon/CNStream/README.md

       cmake -Dbuild_samples=ON ${CNSTREAM_DIR}
       ```

    b.
 Run the following command to add the MLU platform definition.
-If you are using MLU270:

-      If you are using MLU270:
+If you are using MLU220 SOC:

       ```bash
-      -DMLU=MLU270  // build the software support MLU270
+   -DMLU=MLU220_SOC  // build the software support MLU220 soc
       ```

 4. Run the following command to build instructions: